 Tip: Creating content that gets a giggle out of your customers is a great way of gaining likes and shares on social media and building brand awareness.

-For many, the holiday shopping experience was extended into Cyber Week, with Black Friday and Cyber Monday being the two peaks.
+For many, the holiday shopping experience is extended into Cyber Week, with Black Friday and Cyber Monday being the two peaks.

-19. Amazon is one of the prime examples.
-To make shoppers come back for more, they’ve created a Deals of the Day segment split up into Available and Missed, a good little trick to create a sense of urgency.
+21. Amazon is one of the prime examples.
+To make shoppers come back for more, for the last few years they have created a Deals of the Day segment split up into Available and Missed, a good little trick to create a sense of urgency.

-They added some additional information to make the buyer more aware of what to expect, including tips on how to prepare for Cyber Monday.
-All this was combined with a pretty profound list of CTAs encouraging shoppers to engage with them, whether it’s following on social media or downloading an app.
+It’s a great idea to add some additional information to make the buyer more aware of what to expect, including tips on how to prepare for Cyber Monday.
+All this can be combined with a pretty profound list of CTAs or an exclusive newsletter encouraging shoppers to engage with them, whether it’s following on social media or downloading an app.

 On Amazon’s Twitter we saw that it doesn’t have to be about getting the biggest flat screen you see.
 You can also use Cyber Week to showcase the little things, which makes their holiday card offer a particularly cute touch in preparation for the upcoming holiday mayhem.